Request handler for a function in Go

 Response body (the

-value).The body can be represented by an array of bytes, a string, a custom type, or a pointer to it, as well as an empty interface
+responsevalue).The body can be a byte array, a string, a custom type, a pointer to a custom type, or an empty interface

 Error (the

-, the response body, if any, is ignored.
-Important: An error is a mandatory return value.
-In other words, if the response body is missing, an error must be returned as the only return value of the function; otherwise, the error must be the last on the list of return values.
+error != nil, the response body, if any, is ignored.
+Note that an error is a required return value.
+In other words, if the response body is missing, the function must return an error as the only return value; otherwise, the error must be the last return value.

 Standard Go signature